-When valuing its Level 3 liability, the Company gives consideration to operating results, financial condition, economic and/or market events, and other pertinent information that would impact its estimate of the expected earn-out payment.
+When valuing its Level 3 liabilities, the Company gives consideration to operating results, financial condition, economic and/or market events, and other pertinent information that would impact its estimate of the expected earn-out payment.
 The valuation procedures are primarily based on management's projection of EBITDA for the acquired businesses and applying a discount to the expected earn out payments to estimate fair value.
-Discount rates range from 2.0% to 9.7% and are based on the Company's cost of borrowing.
+Discount rates range from 2.0% to 6.0% and are based on the Company's cost of borrowing.
 Given the short-term nature of the earn-out periods, changes in the discount rate are not expected to have a material impact on the fair value of these liabilities.
 Because of the inherent uncertainty, this estimated value may differ significantly from the value that would have been used had a ready market for the liability existed, and it is reasonably possible that the difference could be material.
-Changes in fair value of the Company's Level 3 liabilities are recorded in Acquisition costs in the Consolidated Statements of Operations.
-As it relates to financial liabilities still held as of September 30, 2012, the Company reversed \$6,989,000 of accrued contingent consideration into earnings for TruckCenter.com and recorded into earnings an additional \$6,326,000 of contingent consideration for Jacobs Trading.
+Changes in fair value of the Company's Level 3 liabilities are recorded in Acquisition Costs in the Consolidated Statements of Operations.

-14. Fair Value Measurement (Continued)
+13. Fair Value Measurement (Continued)